Sports nutrition: the complete guide

 Periodize your nutrition

-Your macronutrient needs vary by training phase.
+Your macronutrient needs vary depending on your training phase.
 During high-volume periods: more carbs and calories.
-During tapering: a slight calorie reduction but keep carbs up.
+During tapering: a slight caloric reduction while maintaining carbs.
 During competition phase: carb loading.
-Off-season: maintenance diet.
+During the off-season: maintenance eating.

 3

 The pre-workout meal (2-3h before) provides energy.
 Intra-workout nutrition (for sessions over 90 min) maintains performance.
-The post-workout meal (within 2h) kickstarts recovery.
-This timing isn't magic, but it optimizes results over the long term.
+The post-workout meal (within 2h) kicks off recovery.
+This timing isn't magic, but it optimizes long-term results.

 4